pericles-tpt/pretty_fast_find/README.md

 ```
 NOTE: The output above is only a sample of the complete command output.
 Skipped section(s) are denoted with `...`

-For more information about the available arguments use the `--help` flag.
+For more information use the `--help` flag.
 ## Benchmarks
 See `BENCHMARKS.md`